scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 \end{bmatrix}
 $$

 We can now find the eigenvalues for this matrix.
 Once we go through the math we get two eigenvalues: 0 and $\alpha \times P$.
 What do these mean?
 Well, since one of the eigenvalues is positive, this indicates we have movement away from the equilibrium point along at least one of the eigenvectors.
 The other vector has no movement (0 as the eigenvalue), but this one positive value will ensure we have an unstable equilibrium.
-Again, think of the ball, the positive eigenvalue indicates the ground slopes downwards from the equilibrium point so a ball balanced on top of this hill will be very unstable.
+Again, think of the ball.
+The positive eigenvalue indicates the ground slopes downward from the equilibrium point so a ball balanced on top of this hill will be very unstable.

-Now let's do the second equilibrium.
-The one where $S=P$ and $H=0$ (everyone is sick).
+Now let's do the second equilibrium - the one where $S=P$ and $H=0$ (everyone is sick).
 Let's evaluate the Jacobian at this equilibrium:

 $$
 \begin{bmatrix}